fmyles/TransLab_World/README.md

 TransWorld
 ==========

-A 3d world template for Max6
+A 3D template for Worldmaking in the TransLAB